ekaterinagp/webhook/README.md

 ## Tests

-Tests are wriiten with the help of Jest and located in a test folder: `webhook.test.js` .
+Tests are written with Jest and located in a test folder.
 Tests run by

 ```bash
 npm run test